 Questions regarding your award may be directed to OSUpostdocs@osu.edu.

 The PPSP funding is for two years as long as conditions are met.
 The OPA will coordinate the transfer of funds to the awardee’s hiring unit.
-The OPA’s Fiscal Officer, Matt Yoder will be contacting the hiring unit’s fiscal officer to provide a project number for the chartfield assigned to the awardee’s appointment.

 The OPA will transfer $41,600 to be used towards the awardee’s salary and benefits, and provide them with a $5000 grant.
 Details on what this can be spent on is in the attached award conditions.
-A copy of the transfer will be provided to the department by the OR fiscal officer.
+A copy of the transfer will be provided to the department by the OPA’s fiscal officer.

 - August 12, 2019: General call for nominations released